geoblacklight/geoblacklight.github.io/README.md

 ## Updating the GeoBlacklight website

-Since this site is written with Markdown files, the minimum requirement to contribute is to just edit or submit new Markdown files.
+Since this site is edited with Markdown, the minimum requirement to contribute is to just edit or submit new Markdown files.
 However, MkDocs is relatively simple to install and run locally.
 This allows you to preview changes locally before submitting them.

 To get started, follow the steps below.
 It may also be helpful to visit the Material for[ MkDocs Getting Started page](https://squidfunk.github.io/mkdocs-material/getting-started/) and for reference.